oroinc/documentation/user/back-office/products/index.rst

   * :ref:`Create a configurable product <products--products--create-config-product>`
   * :ref:`Set up a matrix form and variations of a configurable product <config-guide--landing-commerce--products--configurable-products>`
-  * :ref:`Highlight and illustrate products on the Storefront <highlight-products-on-the-storefront>`
+  * :ref:`Highlight and illustrate products in the Storefront <highlight-products-on-the-storefront>`
   * :ref:`Manage product quantities <doc--products--actions--manage-inventory>`
   * :ref:`Configure product-related settings in system configuration <configuration--products>`